 5 Post-Concussion Steps Everyone Should Take

-There are a lot of myths out there regarding concussions, so we’ve distilled down a list of five steps that anyone who has sustained a concussion should take during the recovery process:
+There are a lot of myths out there regarding concussions.
+As a result, we’ve listed five steps that anyone who has sustained a concussion should take during the recovery process:

-- Rest your brain – Your brain just sustained an injury, and just like you would rest an injured limb, it’s critical to rest your brain.
+Your brain just sustained an injury, so, it’s critical to rest your brain.
 Overdoing any normal, day-to-day activity can overstimulate your brain when you’re healing from a concussion.
 Using your brain to think, reason, make calculations, or learn something new can be very frustrating during the healing process and might even aggravate your condition.
 Processing information when healing from a concussion may also be slower.
 It’s ok to try activities like reading, watching television, texting, playing video games, etc., but if it causes a flare-up of your symptoms, then you should back off and rest before returning to them.
 Resting your brain may require a temporary hiatus from school or work.

 Getting Back to Normal with Upper Cervical Chiropractic Care

 Elaborating on our last point above, anyone who has sustained a concussion knows that getting back to feeling normal and participating in regular daily activities is their #1 priority.
 Healing from a concussion takes time and ensuring normal upper cervical spinal alignment can only serve to aid the body’s natural healing process to get you back on your feet and feeling better.

 Upper cervical care is perfectly suited to those recovering from a concussion for several reasons.
 Normal atlas alignment helps to ensure: